werewolfandwitch/aptos-beast-collector/README.md

 # Werewolf and Witch Aptos Beast Collector Game

-- Werewolf and Witch Beast Game[https://beast.werewolfandwitch.xyz/]
+- Werewolf and Witch Beast Game - [Website](https://beast.werewolfandwitch.xyz)

 # Description

-The expansion game of Werewolf and Witch, called Move, is a decentralized game based on smart contracts.
-Users can obtain eggs using the Trainer and progress through activities such as hatching, breeding, and evolution
+The expansion game of Werewolf and Witch, built with Move smart contract language, is a decentralized game based on smart contracts.
+Users can obtain eggs using the Trainer and progress through activities such as hatching, breeding, and evolution.

 License
 =======